LoLXD8783/ProjectileLimitPatch/README.md

 # ProjectileLimitPatch
-Uses IL actually, to edit references to the projectiles and loop trough all of them.
+Uses IL to edit references to the projectiles and loop trough all of them.